yyu233/StudyNote/Work/Gain.md

 2. What does the term mean in the context of the product?
 (We need to keep a list of definition of technical terms)
 3. What is the data flow of the applicaiton?
 4. How should we deploy and run the application?
 5. Why do we need this program?
 When is it called?
 How is this program implemented?

+Industial Reflection:
+1. What are the persistent needs in market?
+2. What are the obstacles for innovation?

 Stand-up Meeting:
 1. Video conference, check volume, rememebr to mute.